-I first met Jax Carroll, President of HaloPays, four years ago at a church conference.
-He shared with me his passion to help churches increase their funding for ministry!
+I first met Jax Carroll, President of HaloPays, four years ago at a church conference, and he shared with me his passion to help churches increase their funding for ministry using online giving for churches!
 Halo is still doing what they do best, and they have continued to develop their services and add exciting new features.
 Here is an interview with Mr. Carroll.
 I hope you will enjoy learning more about what they have to offer!

 First off, tell our readers what it is that HaloPays does.

 Sure.
-HaloPays provides payment processing for Christian organizations to take donations.
+HaloPays provides online giving for churches with payment processing for Christian organizations and churches.
 We provide a merchant gateway for credit cards, debit cards, bank accounts… pretty much every way people donate in these modern times, we facilitate.

 If someone wants to give to a church, ministry, faith-based charity, business, or non-profit, we’re going to make sure they get as much of that money as possible.
 We work directly with websites, apps, and kiosks.
-We’ve taken in more than $1 billion in donations, and we’ve doubled our customer intake every year, for all six years we’ve been around.
+We’ve taken in more than $1 billion in donations.
+We’ve doubled our customer intake every year, for all six years we’ve been around.
 So we’re really happy with our growth.

 You’ve created a new way for software companies to sell more donation software, right?

 That’s probably the way your readers would see it, yes!
-In reality, 95% of churches and other faith-based organizations don’t qualify for great rates with the usual pricing structures in our industry, and they don’t want to pay transaction fees, monthly fees or annual fees.
+In reality, 95% of churches and other faith-based organizations don’t qualify for great rates with the usual pricing structures in our industry.
+They don’t want to pay transaction fees, monthly fees or annual fees.

-We put in a lot of hard work to become a specific type of credit card processor called a Payment Service Provider or PSP .
-This PSP model lets us get rid of all of those fees and set a single, flat rate that’s always 1% for e-checks/ACH and never more than 3% for credit and debit cards.
+We put in a lot of hard work to become a specific type of credit card processor called a Payment Service Provider or PSP.
+This PSP model lets us get rid of all of those fees and set a single, flat rate.
+It’s always 1% for e-checks/ACH and never more than 3% for credit and debit cards.
 It opens up a whole new world of potential clients for us who don’t want complicated processes, and it exponentially opens up the field for our software partners.

 We want to partner with every software provider and web designer possible, so reach out and talk to us today.